micoloth/vscode-reactive-jupyter/README.md

-# Usage:
+# Commands and Shortcuts:

-Open a Python file.
-Initialize this extension by clicking the "Initialize Reactive Python" codelens at the top of the editor, or launching the `Initialize Reactive Python` command from the command palette.
+When you open a Python file, initialize this extension by clicking the "Initialize Reactive Python" codelens at the top of the editor, or launching the `Initialize Reactive Python` command from the command palette.

 This will start a new Jupyter Kernel in an interactive window.